Prof. Emma Klugman

 My other teaching experiences are detailed below:

 Statistics: I served as a Teaching Fellow with Prof. Luke Miratrix for Stat 151/HGSE S043: Multilevel and Longitudinal Models (Fall 2021).
-I co-taught review sections and provided feedback on student work, including students’ original research for their final projects, one of we have since helped publish with me as a co-author.
+I co-taught review sections and provided feedback on student work, including students’ original research for their final projects, one of we since published with me as a co-author.
 I received a Certificate of Distinction in Teaching for my work in this course, based on outstanding student evaluations.

 I have also served as a Teaching Fellow with Dr. Joe McIntyre to teach HGSE S010B: Designing Surveys and Questionnaires: Principles and Methods, where I taught weekly review sessions and gave feedback on student projects.
 I worked with Prof. Kerrie Nelson as a Course Assistant for Harvard Stat 100: Introduction to Quantitative Methods for the Social Sciences and Humanities (Fall 2017).
 I planned and taught weekly sections, graded problem sets and exams, and held weekly office hours.
 I served as a Peer Tutor in 2017 for Harvard Stat 111: Introduction to Statistical Inference.

 Mathematics: I served as a Teaching Fellow with Dr. Brendan Kelly for Math Q: Quantitative Analysis for Economics and the Social Sciences (Fall 2022 and Spring 2023).
 I helped to build out the course’s curriculum and resources in data analysis, including randomization-based statistical inference, R programming, and statistical modelling.
-I previously served as a Quantitative Reasoning Mentor at the Crimson Summer Academy (Summer 2018), a Harvard programme for low-income, high-achieving secondary school students from the Cambridge/Boston area.
+I previously served as a Quantitative Reasoning Mentor at the Crimson Summer Academy (Summer 2018), a Harvard program for low-income, high-achieving secondary school students from the Cambridge/Boston area.
 I also served as a Teacher Aide in high school Maths, Statistics, and Calculus classes at Otumoetai College in New Zealand (2015).

 Text Analysis: I worked with Prof. Sebastian Munoz-Najar Galvez to build and teach a new spring course, HGSE S59: Quantitative Text Analysis for Education Research (Spring 2021).
 I served as the course’s Teaching Fellow, writing and teaching weekly lab sessions, grading student work, and helping to guide final projects.
 We also worked together in the fall of 2020 to develop the course syllabus, assignments, and pedagogy.